 - Have you had a positive test for the virus that causes COVID-19 disease within the past 10 days?

 - In the past 14 days, have you had close contact (within about 6 feet for 15 minutes or more) with someone with suspected or confirmed COVID-19.

 In the weeks and months to come, we will continually be monitoring the pandemic circumstances and adjust workplace practices following the guidelines set forth by the CDC, VDH, and State/Local officials.

 How will each school handle students who become sick at school?

 Students who are sick will be sent to the school nurse.
 They will be isolated from other students who are in the clinic for routine reasons (e.g. medication, first aid, or other regular treatments) either in a section of the clinic or in another isolation room.
 Students who are sick must be promptly picked up.

-If a wing has to be closed because of COVID, where will those staff and students go?
 If a school has to be closed because of COVID, how much notice will parents have, and how will they be notified?